-• Clicking on the top portion of each of the little "stomp box" icons in this row will toggle the lower Effects Panel to display that effect's controls.
+- Clicking on the top portion of each of the little "stomp box" icons in this row will toggle the lower Effects Panel to display that effect's controls.
 You can do this independently of switching the effect itself On/Off.
-Note that you can use your left or right mouse button to do this.

-• Clicking the bottom portion of the stomp box will toggle the effect On and Off.
+Note that you can use your left or right mouse button to do this. - Clicking the bottom portion of the stomp box will toggle the effect On and Off.

-13 - Send 1-2 VU Meters:
+13 - GearBox Record Send and VU Meters:

-TonePort & GuitarPort - These show the level sent to your recording program tracks that are receiving Send 1-2.
-If the little indicator at the bottom of each meter lights red, turn down the RECORD knob and/or turn off the +18 button, because you are clipping your audio, which can cause harsh, bad sound for your recording.
+TonePort & GuitarPort - These show the signal level of the GearBox-processed audio that is sent to your recording software.
+For UX8, this send is labeled Send 9-10.
+For other TonePorts, it's labeled Send 1-2.
+This send represents the fully-processed GearBox audio signal.
+To record exactly what you hear, select this send as your audio input, within your recording application.
+If the little clip indicator at the bottom of each meter lights red, turn down the RECORD knob and/or turn off the +18 button, because you are clipping your audio, which can cause harsh, bad sound for your recording.

-These indicators will light up red when the signal is clipping
+These indicators will light up red when the signal is clipping.